mrexclamationmark/Windows-Configuration/README.md

 **What doesn't work:**

-The metro interface does not work, but the right click on the start menu icon works.
+The metro interface does not work, but the right click on the start menu icon works (after waiting 1-2 minutes, as it seems to hang at start).